Gonzalo-MR8/CustomUIKitItems/README.md

 ## Example

-There are no examples available from this repository yet.
+There are no examples available in this repository yet, but it works like a normal UIKit Item with more functionality, both from inspectors and code.

-As an alternative you can see how to use it in the AstroData repository: https://github.com/Gonzalo-MR8/AstroData.git
+As an alternative you can see how I use it in AstroData repository: https://github.com/Gonzalo-MR8/AstroData.git

 ## Installation